Cangzhou Hebei, China Travel Guide

 The Grand Canal passes through Cangzhou.
 Modern passenger services are limited to short, recreational boat trips in scenic sections, not for inter-city transport.

 Cangzhou's urban parks (Qingchi, South Lake) feature excellent walking paths.
 Revitalized sections of the Grand Canal offer scenic strolls.
-Some retail areas have pedestrian-only sections.
+Some retail zones have pedestrian-only sections.
 No established guided walking tours for international tourists exist.

 Dedicated bike lanes exist on some major roads, offering a safer space.
 Cycling is a common mode of transport for locals.
 Be cautious of traffic; drivers do not always yield to cyclists.
 Helmets are not legally required but highly recommended for safety.